FMC M-113G1 AOPV

 dummy cannon on the turret to hide the fact that it is a higher-priority-target

-fist vehicle rather than an average tank.
+FIST vehicle rather than an average tank.

 The turret is heavily modified; the internal main gun components are not